maximilianh/pubMunch/README.md

     pubRunAnnot foxFinder.py myCrawlText --cat foxFinderOut.tab

-the tools will submit one cluster job for each chunk of articles, parse the articles from myCrawlText and run them through foxFinder.py.
-As the function yields fields called "start" and "end", 150 characters around each FOXO1-match will be extracted.
-The output are gzipped tables with the columns articleId, externalId, start, end, year, geneId and snippet.
+the tools will submit one cluster job for each chunk of articles.
+Each job will get one chunk of articles from the myCrawlText directory, parse the articles and files tables and run them through foxFinder.py.
+As our function yields fields called "start" and
+"end", 150 characters around each FOXO1-match will be extracted.
+The results are written to gzipped tables with the columns articleId, externalId, start, end, year, geneId and snippet.
 Since we provided the --cat option, once the cluster jobs are done, their results will be concatenated into one big table, foxFinderOut.tab.
 Depending on how big your cluster is, this can be a lot faster than running a grep.

 # Installation